robbintt/outlines/praxes/exercise-heart-rate-reference.md

 1. Put your finger on your pulse (I use my neck)
 1. Start the timer on a beat, and count beats for 60 seconds.
     - The number of beats per 60 seconds is your resting heart rate.
-1. > The American Heart Association recommends checking your resting heart rate first thing in the morning (but before you get out of bed."
+1. "The American Heart Association recommends checking your resting heart rate first thing in the morning (but before you get out of bed."
 [1](https://www.health.harvard.edu/blog/resting-heart-rate-can-reflect-current-future-health-201606179806)

 ## Target Heart Rate Range

-Your Target Heart Rate (THR Range) is generally 70 to 85 percent of your maximum heart rate, although it is based on you individually and there are a few ways to calculate it.
+Your Target Heart Rate (THR) Range is generally 70 to 85 percent of your maximum heart rate, although it is based on you individually and there are a few ways to calculate it.

 IMPORTANT: There's no evidence that being at the high or low range of your Target Heart Rate is better...